EDU 101. Issues and Trends in Education. (3 h)

 EDU 309L.
 Introduction to Secondary Education.
 (2 h)

-Practical experiences in classrooms with focus on secondary classrooms and learners.
-Weekly public school experience and seminar.
+Practical experiences in classrooms with focus on secondary classrooms and students.
+Public school experience and seminar.
 Pass/Fail only.
-Service Learning.
+P-EDU 102L, or POI.

 EDU 310.
 Race, Class, and Gender in a Color-blind Society.
 (3 h)